MichaelKasingye/check-List/README.md

 # check-List
-This is a node Express js check list app
+This is a node Express js check list app.